-If you're unsure, rub some of the brownish flour between your fingers and if you catch a minty odor, that's the bugs.
+If you're unsure, rub some of the brownish flour between your fingers.
+If you catch a minty odor, that's the bugs.
 You can also tightly pack some flour up to the rim of a glass and make a flat surface with the help of a knife.
 Leave the flour exposed to sunlight for a few hours.
-If the tight surface looks broken, that's the bugs' doing.
-Toss it.
+If the tight surface looks broken, that's a sign of flour bugs.

 Bug-infested flour should be thrown out immediately.
 Chances are high that almost everyone has consumed flour bugs at some point, as they are not harmful to ingest.
 However, disposing of the flour with bugs will prevent them from infesting other food in your kitchen or pantry.
 They're voracious little creatures and will even get into plastic bags, including packaged cereals and rice.

 How long flour will last depends on the type of flour and the storage conditions.
 All flours should be stored in an airtight, sealed container.
 Follow these general guidelines and check your flour regularly for freshness: